rsmngdlmx/rsmngdlmx/README.md

 ## 🌎 Where else can you find me

-You can:

-- Visit [my website](https://www.ricardomendoza.dev) to find more details about what I've been working on.
+You can visit [my website](https://www.ricardomendoza.dev) to find more details about what I've been working on.
-- Get in touch on [Twitter](https://twitter.com/R1c4rd0_5).
-- Also get in touch and find more personal stuff on [Instagram](https://www.instagram.com/r1c4rd0_5).

 Have a good day!